-First watch the video, which demonstrates exactly how to use the Easybind.
+First watch the video, which demonstrates exactly how to use Easybind.
 It’s easy-to-follow, shows you exactly how to tackle the job.
 Certainly, lots of our customers seem to find it invaluable:

 Value for money, quick delivery and super easy to use, following the helpful video guide.
 Very happy with the finished rugs.

 Next, cut your remnant carpet to size and then measure the outside edges.
 Then order the relevant length of Easybind in your preferred colour (there is a great choice).
-Do round-up to the nearest metre and allow a little extra for a practice run and any mitred corners.
+Do round up to the nearest metre and allow a little extra for a practice run and any mitred corners.

 Apply the rug binding using the self-adhesive strip

-The rope edging is supplied attached to backing tape with a self-adhesive strip.
+The rope edging is supplied and attached to backing tape with a self-adhesive strip.
 Once the protective paper is removed you stick the tape to the underside of your carpet by pressing it down with your hands, which leaves just the rope trim visible.
 When going around corners, you simply cut the backing tape, not the rope trim, and stick.
 Having attached the Easybind, finish up by applying a thin bead of glue between the carpet and binding tape with a standard glue gun.